QED-it/zkinterface/README.md

 | [Libsnark](https://github.com/QED-it/zkinterface/tree/master/cpp) | PGHR | Yes | No |
 | [Mir r1cs](https://github.com/mir-protocol/r1cs-zkinterface) | - | Yes | No |

-See also the [WebAssembly modules](https://github.com/QED-it/zkinterface-wasm/) and the [live demo](https://qed-it.github.io/zkinterface-wasm-demo/).
+See also the [WebAssembly modules](https://github.com/QED-it/zkinterface-wasm/) used to build the [live demo](https://qed-it.github.io/zkinterface-wasm-demo/).

 <!-- ## How to use it